RJMillerLab/table-union-search-benchmark/README.md

 FOLDER ORGANIZATION

 To compare table union search with existing frameworks and evaluate the effectiveness of different unionability measures, we generated two benchmark of size 1,300 and 5,000 tables.
 The smaller benchmark is a subset of the one with 5,000 tables.
-These benchmarks are available in sqlite databases in "1300/data" and "5000/data" directories.
+These benchmarks are available in sqlite databases at https://www.dropbox.com/sh/3pqlk7irfusm5vu/AACFsy-u2ftvpPgV-ib0dTfaa?dl=0 in "1300/data" and "5000/data" directories.
 "base" databases contain the base tables used in generating the benchmark and "benchmark" databases contain unionable tables.
 For each benchmark, we provide a ground truth database in "groundtruth" directory.
 This database contains three tables.
 Table "att_groundtruth" provides all mappings between unionable attributes.
 Table "alignment_groundtruth" provides the size of the max-alignment (c) between two tables.
 Finally, table "recall_groundtruth" provides the number of tables that are unionable with a benchmark table.

 We also include a script in the benchmark that stores benchmark tables as csv files.